1. Define the ELEMENTS

 DiviMenus is fully responsive and compatible with the latest versions of Divi, the Visual Builder and the Theme Builder.
 Also, you can also take advantage of the coolest Divi features, such as the mobile options, the hover options, dynamic content for the destination links, etc.

-They are informative names that are displayed along with your Menu Items.
+They are informative names that are displayed along with your Menu Items (since DiviMenus 1.5 they are available for the Menu Button as well).
 You can choose either to hide or display them, and also define whether or not they should be only displayed on hover.

 Activate this option if you want the DiviMenu to be opened on page load.
 This might be useful if you want all the Menu Items to be visible when the page is loaded.

 If this option is disabled, your DiviMenu elements will be displayed over the page content.
 If enabled, the plugin will make room to display the DiviMenu, so it will be displayed inside the module.